Systematic · Diversifying alpha · U.S. equities

 Factor Risk Model

 Market, size, value, profitability, and investment exposures are estimated with rolling regression.
-Raw signals are winsorized, z-scored within sector, and residualized against the factor structure, leaving an expected-return vector orthogonal to known risk premia.
+Raw signals are winsorized, z-scored within sector, and residualized against the factor structure, leaving an expected-return vector the factor model can't explain.
 The same factor covariance enters the optimizer's objective directly, with shrinkage on residual variance.

 5. 05